jmhodges/justrun/README.md

 your command touch, and put your commands into an infinite loop.

 Justrun does kill the child processes of the bash command run by it to end the lifecycles of long-lived (that is, server) processes.
-If want justrun to wait for the commands to finish before checking for more filesystem changes, add the `-w` argument to the commandline.
+If you want justrun to wait for the commands to finish before checking for more filesystem changes, add the `-w` argument to the commandline.